thomrs7/ImgHashCommand/README.md

 The hash will the same for mathing images.
 The algorithm works even if the image has been resized or slightly modified.

-The core library in use ImageHash, https://pypi.python.org/pypi/ImageHash, provides more information on each algorithm.
+The core library  used is ImageHash, https://pypi.python.org/pypi/ImageHash, provides more information on each algorithm.

 By comparing the hashs I was able to prune  my photo library from 20G to 14G.
 I